-Welcome to our Prayer Labyrinth; "Third Wednesday" 9:30 walks will resume in May.
+Welcome to our Prayer Labyrinth.
 Individual walking is welcome at any time, any day.

 Scripture encourages us to "pray constantly" and the labyrinth pathway is a good tool for helping us pray.
 We might call praying while walking the prayer labyrinth, "prayer-in-motion."